arcana-network/docs.arcana/docs/concepts/mfa.md

 ### Security Questions

 At the very first login, the user is prompted to set up MFA.
-Once MFA is selected, the app users must answer at least 5 prepackaged security questions or create custom questions and store the answers.
-The answers to security questions are required to create one of the 'multi-factor' components that are used to verify the user's identity.
+The first step is to configure recovery method 1 - security questions.
+Users must choose 5 security questions either from the existing question bank or by adding their own custom questions.
+The combination of questions and answers are used as a seed to generate one of the shares of the user's private key.

 The Arcana ecosystem does not provide a means to retrieve or create a backup copy of these user-specified questions/answers.
 The app users are responsible for memorizing or securing their MFA questions/answers.